kirpatrick/python-challenge/ExtraContent/PyBoss/README.md

     $ Python main.py

-5. Analysis results will be printed to the terminal and saved to *'./data/formatted_employee_data.csv'*
+5. Analysis results will be saved to *'./data/formatted_employee_data.csv'*

 ## Source